The power to move the world is in the subconscious mind

 In the past, research about human consciousness relied entirely on introspection and the self-reporting.
-Since then, research techniques have expanded to support new ideas and theories, like the integrated information theory and global workspace theory.
+Since then, research techniques have expanded to support new ideas and theories that attempt to bridge the world of science and philosophy together.

 So, how can we understand the subconscious definition today in light of all this new information?

 Let’s explore both the conscious and subconscious mind to better understand their significance in our lives.

 To break this down into digestible information and really understand it, we recommend to first define subconscious through a basic academic explanation: